OAI/learn.openapis.org/specification/parameters.md

 - `header`: The parameter is sent in a custom HTTP header as part of the request.
 Header names are **case-insensitive**.

-- `cookie`: The parameter is sent in a cookie header as part of the request.
+- `cookie`: The parameter is sent in a Cookie header as part of the request.

 ### Parameter Type